 - 6.1 The internal audit activity will remain free from interference by any element in the organisation, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and objective mental attitude. - 6.2 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
-Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment. - 6.3 Internal auditors will exhibit the highest level of professional integrity and objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
-Internal auditors will make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests, or by others, in forming judgments. - 6.4 The HoIA will confirm to the Standards & Audit Committee, at least annually through the Chief Internal Auditor's Annual Report, the organisational independence of the internal audit activity. - 6.5 To enhance the independence of Internal Audit, its personnel report direct to the HoIA.
-The HoIA has the right of independent access to the Chief Executive, as well as reporting lines and direct access to the Section 151 Officer, Assistant Director of Law & Governance and the Chair and members of the Standards & Audit Committee. - 6.6 The HoIA will hold one to one meetings with the Chair of the Standards & Audit Committee, to whom all significant concerns relating to the adequacy and effectiveness of risk management activities, internal control and governance will be reported. - 6.7 The HoIA and team of auditors are required to sign a declaration of interest form on an annual basis.
+Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment. - 6.3 Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
+Internal auditors will make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments. - 6.4 The HolA will confirm to the Standards & Audit Committee, at least annually through the HolA's Annual Report, the organisational independence of the internal audit activity. - 6.5 To enhance the independence of Internal Audit, its personnel report direct to the HolA.
+The HolA has the right of independent access to the Chief Executive, as well as reporting lines and direct access to the Monitoring Officer, the Section 151 Officer and the Chair and members of the Standards & Audit Committee. - 6.6 The HoIA periodically has one to one meetings with the Chair of the Standards & Audit Committee, to whom all significant concerns relating to the adequacy and effectiveness of risk management activities, internal control and governance are reported. - 6.7 The HoIA and team of auditors are required to sign a declaration of interest form on an annual basis.
 Copies of the signed declarations will be retained by the HoIA.